-The Town is an eclectic assembly of built elements that share features as set out in sections 9.1, 9.2, and 9.3 above.
+The Town is an eclectic assembly of built elements that share features as defined above.
 It is composed, as well, of neighborhoods that share common characteristics that distinguish them from other neighborhoods.
 These shared characteristics include the age the area became defined, the physical layout, the density and landscape features, a shared style and form, or scale and the orientation of the houses.